 9 Ways to Tame Holiday Chaos From Organizing & Productivity Consultant, Julie Morgenstern

 Ahhh, the holidays.
 With visions of sugar plums dancing in our heads, it’s easy to get caught up in trying to live the hallmark vision of the holiday season and miss all the joy we aspire to.
 We get so stressed over buying the perfect presents, being the perfect host, wearing the perfect outfit, and cooking the perfect meal, that we can’t wait for the holidays to be over.

-- Don’t abandon your exercise routine.
+In the chaos before Christmas, don’t forget to take care of your health.
 Enjoy the indulgences, but if you feel yourself getting sluggish, do something physical to restore your energy.
 Stretch, get yourself to the gym or enjoy a brisk walk after a holiday meal.

 There’s more to the holidays than cards and gifts…it’s a time build relationships and relish the joy of the season.
 So, keep it simple, leaving yourself enough time to stop and smell the pine trees.

-If you found these tips helpful, you are sure to enjoy Julie Morgenstern’s new book, Time To Parent (affiliate link below).
+I hope you found these tips to tame the chaos before Christmas helpful.
+You are sure to enjoy Julie Morgenstern’s new book, Time To Parent (affiliate link above).
 Happy Holidays!